 - Don’t forget that your finances include loans and debts.
 How much do you owe on loans or credit cards – even including money borrowed from family members?

-So, you have now given your mediator a good overview about you, your ex-partner and the general situation, what next?
-What happens after the MIAM?
+So, you have now given your mediator a good overview about you, your ex-partner and the general situation.
+What next?
+What happens after the mediation MIAM?